RationAI/crc_ml-provenance/README.md

 - **Evaluations** - similar to training we log the states of a Datasource and the results of Evaluators.

+> The resulting logs and configuration files of a short sample run can be found in [outputs/experiment_logs](https://gitlab.ics.muni.cz/rationai/crc_ml/histopat/-/tree/new-auto-provenance/outputs/experiment_logs).

 ### Logging

 During a regular run of an experiment a structured JSON log is being constructed using a custom `SummaryWriter` object.
 Only a single copy with a given name can exist at any given time.
 Retrieveing a `SummaryWriter` object with the same name from multiple locations results in the same object similarly to standard `logging.Logger`.